Maki186/MojeRecepty/README.md

 # MojeRecepty
-It is a web application for my mom's and grandma's recipes.
+It is a web application which includes my mom's and grandma's recipes.